hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 </hazelcast-client>
 ```

-Name of Near Cache on client side must be the same as the name of IMap on server for which this Near Cache is being created.
+Name of Near Cache on the client side must be the same as the name of IMap on the server for which this Near Cache is being created.

 Near Cache can have its own `in-memory-format` which is independent of the `in-memory-format` of the servers.